By: David Torres

 What do rabbits and hares eat?

 Leporids are herbivores, with diets consisting of grasses, clovers, and limited amounts of vegetables like broccoli and brussels sprouts.
 They are opportunistic feeders and also eat fruits, seeds, roots, buds, and the bark of trees.
-Rabbit and hares also re-ingesting soft green fecal pellets to ensure they get every bit of nutrition from their food source.
+Rabbits and hares also re-ingest soft green fecal pellets to ensure they get every bit of nutrition from their food source.